ZipOdes: Ode to Your Zip Code

-Submit your ZipOde by April 27, and then bring it to our ZipOde Throwdown (Date TBD).
+Submit your ZipOde by April 25, and then bring it to our ZipOde Throwdown on April 26.
 Details below!

 So what is a ZipOde?

 Each ZIP code is five numbers, so we’re asking that each ZipOde be five lines—the number of words (not syllables) in each line is determined by the number in your particular zip code.

 Here’s an example, written by Flagler Beach resident Amber Pond: